FireWeasel/scrappyDoo/README.md

 # scrappyDo
-Scrapper project for TCI course at Fontys
+Scraper project for TCI course at Fontys